eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---a-landscape-of-challenge--opportunity.md

 **Renewed emphasis on the importance of strong multi-agency partnerships:** accountability for local safeguarding arrangements, set within a new national framework, to sit equally between **LAs, Health, Police**.
 Local CSBs destined to be retired

-**New lines of accountability within Schools:** aimed at ensuring excellent outcomes for Looked After Children by strenghtening measures for those adopted from State Care.
-To be prioritised, through capacity-building of designated staff who take responsibility for statutory guidance;
+**New lines of accountability within Schools:** aimed at ensuring excellent outcomes for Children Looked After by strengthening measures for those adopted from State Care.
+To be prioritised, through capacity-building of designated staff who take responsibility for statutory guidance.
+Accountability rests with the Proprietors (including of Academies) not purely Governing Bodies&nbsp;

 **New regulatory body for SW:** Social Work England